salbrec/seqQscorer/README.md

 ```

-Now use the yml file `conda_env.yml` to create the conda environment with this call:
+Now use the yml file `conda_env.yml` to create the conda environment and activate it.

 ```
-conda env create -f conda_env.yml
+conda env create -f conda_env.yml conda activate seqQscorer
 ```

 For the installation of the Bioconductor packages we made the experience that the best way is to install them separately within R using the BiocManager.
 This procedure successfully installed all dependencies in several tests.

 ```
-conda activate seqQscorer
 R

 # Within R run the following lines to install the R packages needed: